miekg/dnsfs/README.md

 # DNSFS

-A DNS filesystem.
+A read-only DNS filesystem.
 Browse the DNS using the tools you know!

 Because the DNS is a not database, dnsfs can't just display directories full of content.
 To help a little bit it will query some set of qtypes to see if they exist.
 No subdomain (directories) will be